-While there is no requirement to include a recording with your submission for options 1-4, recordings are always welcome - whether performed or computer-generated.
-Indeed, playing or producing your piece can make an important contribution to the learning process.
-Where recordings are submitted, please note that the quality of the performance or recording will play no part in the assessment process.
+While there is no requirement to include a live recording with your submission for options 1-4, recordings are always welcome, and performing your piece can make an important contribution to the learning process.
+Where live recordings are submitted, please note that the quality of the performance or recording will play no part in the assessment process.